About Gate Healing & Jonathan

 For couples, I am Gottman Level II trained, which means I use a research-backed approach grounded in decades of data on what makes relationships work and what makes them fall apart.
 I do not take sides.
 I help both partners see what is actually happening in the dynamic between them.

-For crisis and trauma work, I hold certification through the International Critical Incident Stress Foundation (ICISF).
+For crisis and trauma work, I hold advanced certification through the International Critical Incident Stress Foundation (ICISF).
 I have provided trauma response services for Fortune 500 companies, which means I have worked in high-pressure environments where the stakes were real and the timeline was immediate.
 That experience shaped how I approach crisis work in private practice: calmly, directly, and without hesitation.

 How I Work